Carlos Dominguez III: Secretary of Finance

-On Dominguez’s watch, the Philippines’ key revenue agencies—the BIR and the BOC continued to achieve strong revenue growth rates.
-It was also under his leadership that the BIR was able to collect its largest tax settlement from a single taxpayer in Philippine history amounting to PHP 30 billion or USD 600 million.
+During Domínguez's tenure, the Philippines’ key revenue agencies, the BIR and the BOC, continued to achieve strong revenue growth rates.
+It was also under his leadership that the BIR was able to collect its largest tax settlement from a single taxpayer in Philippine history, amounting to PHP 30 billion or US$600 million.

-Dominguez also succeeded in placing the Philippines in a more stable fiscal position by combating corruption and modernizing the country's tax collections and payments.
+Domínguez also combated corruption and modernized the country's tax collections and payments.

-He also led the enactment of the Rice Tariffication Act, which liberalized the Philippine rice market and, in turn, lowered the price of the country’s staple food for more than 100 million Filipinos.
+He also led the enactment of the Rice Tariffication Act, which liberalized the Philippine rice market and, in turn lowered the price of the country's staple food for more than 100 million Filipinos.

-Dominguez also led the funding efforts for the Duterte administration’s USD 170 billion Build!
+Domínguez also led the funding efforts for the Duterte administration's US$170 billion Build!
 Build!
 Build!
 Infrastructure Program through concessional loans from partner countries and institutions, such as Japan, South Korea, China, the European Union, the United States, and from the World Bank, the Asian Infrastructure Investment Bank (AIIB), and the ADB.
-As a result, the government's infrastructure spending rose from a pre-2016 average of 2.5% to above 5% of the country’s GDP during the Duterte administration.
+As a result, the government's infrastructure spending rose from a pre-2016 average of 2.5% to above 5% of the country's GDP during the Duterte administration.

-With Dominguez at the helm of the DOF, the Philippines maintained strong investor and consumer confidence and achieved credit rating upgrades from major credit rating agencies--Standard & Poor's, Moody's, Fitch Ratings, and the Japan Credit Rating Agency.
+During Domínguez's tenure at the helm of the DOF, the Philippines received credit rating upgrades from Standard & Poor's, Moody's, Fitch Ratings, and the Japan Credit Rating Agency.

-The Philippines enjoyed a record low debt-to-GDP ratio of 39.6% in 2019 with Dominguez as head of the country’s economic team.
-Through bold tax reforms and better tax administration, he was also able to raise the Philippines’ revenue effort to 16.1% of GDP in 2019, the country’s best performance in more than two decades.
+The Philippines enjoyed a record low debt-to-GDP ratio of 39.6% in 2019 with Domínguez as head of the country's economic team.
+He was also able to raise the Philippines’ revenue effort to 16.1% of GDP in 2019.

-During the pandemic, Dominguez spearheaded the funding of the country’s procurement of vaccines and direct responses to the economic downturn.
+During the pandemic, Domínguez spearheaded the funding of the country's procurement of vaccines and direct responses to the economic downturn.
 The Philippines’ COVID-19 response program amounted to about PHP 3 trillion, equivalent to 15.6 percent of GDP.

-To help pandemic-hit businesses get back on their feet, Dominguez pushed for the enactment of COVID-19-recovery measures.
+To help businesses negatively affected by the pandemic, Domínguez pushed for the enactment of COVID-19 recovery measures.
 These include the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE), which gave tax breaks to 99 percent of business enterprises; and the Financial Institutions Strategic Transfer Act (FIST) to help relieve the banking system from bad loans and other non-performing assets.

-Dominguez was conferred by the President of the Philippines with the Order of Lakandula with the Rank of Grand Cross (Bayani) for his exemplary service to the nation.
+Domínguez was conferred by the President of the Philippines with the Order of Lakandula with the Rank of Grand Cross (Bayani) for his service to the nation.
 The Order of Lakandula is awarded to distinguished persons of political and civic merit.

-Dominguez was also conferred by the Emperor of Japan with the Grand Cordon of the Order of the Rising Sun for exercising outstanding leadership in promoting cooperation between Japan and the Philippines.
-The recognition is the highest ordinarily conferred order in Japan.
+Domínguez was also conferred by the Emperor of Japan with the Grand Cordon of the Order of the Rising Sun for exercising outstanding leadership in promoting cooperation between Japan and the Philippines.
+The recognition is the highest ordinary order conferred in Japan.